rxantos/tubras/tools/irrb/doc/start.rst

 The Irrlicht Scene File (.irr)
 ------------------------------

-The native Irrlicht scene file format is simply an XML file which contains object information for all objects contained in a scene.
+The native Irrlicht scene file format is simply an XML file which includes information for all objects contained in a scene.
 For example, when a mesh object is exported to an Irrlicht scene file (.irr), the following XML data is written::